-NapaSan completed succession plans for the following positions: Plant Manager, Reclamation Director, Collection System Manager, Laboratory Supervisor, Human Resources Officer/Clerk of the Board, Senior Accountant and Safety, Training and Fleet Maintenance Officer.
-In addition to development of succession plans for the 7 most critical positions at the District, NapaSan maintains other practices designed to capture institutional knowledge and maintain continuity during periods of staffing transition.
+NapaSan completed succession plans for the following seven positions: Operations Services Director, Reclamation System Manager, Collection System Manager, Regulatory Compliance Manager, Human Resources Officer/Clerk of the Board, Senior Accountant and Safety, Training and Fleet Maintenance Officer.
+The succession plan for an eighth position, Collection System Technician, is currently being developed.

+In addition to development of succession plans for the most critical positions at the District, NapaSan maintains other practices designed to capture institutional knowledge and maintain continuity during periods of staffing transition.